• Pricing

 • Twitter/X: The best way to share a PDF via Twitter/X would be to add it to a cloud service first, then add the URL to your post.

-How can I convert a PDF into a URL link?
+How do I turn a PDF into a link?

-Upload it to a cloud service like Google Drive or Dropbox, then copy the shareable link.
+Upload your PDF to a cloud service like Google Drive or Dropbox, then copy the generated shareable link.
 It’s super easy and only takes a minute.
 If you’re working with a website, you can also upload the PDF there and grab the direct link.
 Just make sure your sharing settings are right—otherwise, people might hit a permission wall instead of your file.

 What’s the easiest way to create a URL link for a PDF?

-How do I share a PDF as a link instead of an attachment?
+How do I make a PDF link that downloads automatically?

 David Beníček – Product & Engineering Manager